History of the National Park Service: National Parks, 1832–1891

-The Yellowstone country was first "officially" explored by David E. Folsom, Henry D. Washburn, and Ferdinand Hayden in 1869–71.
+The Yellowstone region was first systematically explored by the private Cook–Folsom–Peterson Expedition in 1869.
+It was followed by the semiofficial Washburn–Langford–Doane Expedition in 1870 and the federally funded Hayden Geological Survey in 1871.
 A myth evolved that near the end of the Washburn expedition, discussion around the campfire led several of the members to suggest that the area be set aside for public use and not allow it to be sold to private individuals.
 This myth was successfully exploited by National Park advocates but eventually was debunked by historians.
 An early ally in promoting a public reservation was the Northern Pacific Railroad Company.
 They were seeking major destinations for their route through Montana.
-In an effort to reduce poaching and other misuse of the park, the U.S. Army established a fort in the area in 1881 and began park protection, establishing a pattern that would be continued by later park rangers.
+In an effort to reduce poaching and other misuse of the park, on August 17, 1886, after the Department of the Interior requested assistance from the War Department, Company M of the 1st U.S. Cavalry arrived from Fort Custer to assume responsibility for protecting the park.

-In 1875, Mackinac National Park was created on a resort island in Lake Huron in Michigan, the second national park.
+Mackinac National Park was established on March 3, 1875, when President Ulysses S. Grant signed an act setting aside more than half of Mackinac Island in Lake Huron, Michigan, as a national park.
 As at Yellowstone, the army garrison at Fort Mackinac were in charge of supervising and improving the park.
 The fort and the national park were turned over to state control in 1895.

 U.S. cavalry units took up a position in California-controlled Yosemite Park in 1891 and took over some management duties.
 In 1906 the park was completely taken into federal control.